 Part 1 of 3

 In today´s highly visible online market place we simply cannot stop with a friendly smile and helpful staff to continue to see profits rise.
-We must build a Revenue Centric Culture inside the hotel and ensure that the entire hotel staff understands the importance of running a profitable hotel and contributing to the success.
+We must build a Revenue Centric Culture inside the hotel and ensure that the entire hotel staff understands the importance of running a profitable hotel and contributing to the success with the right hotel management strategy.

 In part 1 of the series, How to Build a Revenue Centric Culture in Your Hotel, we will discuss 8 ways you can engage your entire staff to become Hotel Revenue Generators